18F/fedramp-dashboard/README.md

 ```

 ## Application
-The FedRAMP Dashboard is written entirely in client-side code: `HTML`, `CSS`, and `JavaScript`, and populated by a FedRAMP-managed `json` data feed .
+The FedRAMP Dashboard is written entirely in client-side code: `HTML`, `CSS`, and `JavaScript`, and populated by a FedRAMP-managed `json` data feed, which is currently hosted at [18F/fedramp-data](https://github.com/18f/fedramp-data).
 The code is hosted in a [public code repository on GitHub](https://github.com/truetandem/fedramp-dashboard) and is [licensed](https://github.com/truetandem/fedramp-dashboard/blob/master/LICENSE) under the Creative Commons, CC0 1.0 Universal Public domain dedication.
+The application makes use of the [AngularJS](https://angularjs.org/) JavaScript framework.

 A GitHub Pages “gh-pages” branch was created in the GitHub repository to generate a website associated with the project for hosting the work-in-progress FedRAMP Dashboard page and related content.
 The page facilitates rapid deployment for continuous integration, user testing, and feature demonstrations.

  - Visit the [FedRAMP Dashboard test site](https://truetandem.github.io/fedramp-dashboard/)
  - View the raw FedRAMP `json` [data feed](https://raw.githubusercontent.com/18F/fedramp-data/master/data/data.json)
  - Run the dashboard [Unit Tests](https://truetandem.github.io/fedramp-dashboard/test)
  - View the online [System Documentation](https://truetandem.github.io/fedramp-dashboard/doc)

 For information on contributing to the FedRAMP Dashboard codebase, please visit [CONTRIBUTING.md](https://github.com/truetandem/fedramp-dashboard/blob/master/CONTRIBUTING.md)

 ## Features
 The following User Stories were created and refined in response to many user surveys, interviews, and usability testing sessions, and became the base requirements for the FedRAMP Dashboard.
 Click on the User Story number to see the story details, otherwise the title and brief description are provided here.

 #### Header
 >[User Story 52](https://tree.taiga.io/project/truetandem-fedramp-dashboard/us/52): **Total Authorizations** - The high-level metrics at the top of the dashboard, counts for FedRAMP Ready, In-Process, and Authorized.